Address Challenges in Determining Responsibility at U.S. Sites & Abroad

 - Explain how “employment-based accommodations” are different from “student classroom-based accommodations” – understand what you are and are not required to provide and what to do when there is a monetary commitment required for accommodations at an internship or practicum site.

-- Explore accommodations in study abroad and study away programs – sift through the differences so you can adequate prepare students to help themselves to prevent academic failure and personal frustration and increases their academic success.
+- Explore accommodations in study abroad and study away programs – sift through the differences so you can adequately prepare students to help themselves to prevent academic failure and personal frustration and increases their academic success.

 Leigh Davis Fickling' is the Director of the Disability Resource Center at the University of North Carolina at Wilmington.